Mississippi

 Mississippi is home to some of the most high-stakes BBQ and gumbo cook-offs in the country, with pitmasters and chefs going dish for dish to win state and regional titles.
 But could these smoky showdowns ever become a legal betting market?

-With sports betting now a major industry, it’s not far-fetched to imagine wagering on food competitions, from predicting which BBQ place will take home the top prize to betting the exact finishing order of the gumbo cook-off.
+With sports betting now a primary industry, it’s not far-fetched to imagine wagering on food competitions, from predicting which BBQ place will take home the top prize to betting the exact finishing order of the gumbo cook-off.
 Fans could even place creative prop bets that vary by the event.

 Online sports betting in The Magnolia State